sandramkimball/Computer-Architecture/ls8/README.md

 ## Step 3: Implement the core of `CPU`'s `run()` method

 This is the workhorse function of the entire processor.
 It's the most difficult part to write.

 It needs to read the memory address that's stored in register `PC`, and store that result in `IR`, the _Instruction Register_.
 This can just be a local variable in `run()`.

-Some instructions requires up to the next two bytes of data _after_ the `PC` in memory to perform operations on.
+Some instructions require up to the next two bytes of data _after_ the `PC` in memory to perform operations on.
 Sometimes the byte value is a register number, other times it's a constant value (in the case of `LDI`).
 Using `ram_read()`, read the bytes at `PC+1` and `PC+2` from RAM into variables `operand_a` and